kristopolous/EvDa/README.md

     this.trigger("something");

 That's wonderful.
+Totally asynchronous, right?

-Totally asynchronous.
-No. That's so wrong.
+Nope.
+That's so wrong.
 That's so silly.
+This isn't asynchronous at all.
+It's "deferred".
+There's a difference.

 What if the trigger runs BEFORE I register the handler?
 Then the trigger falls on the floor and the handler goes into neverland.
 That's not asynchronous.

 I still have to know what will load before what; that's what synchronous is.
-Like, that is its definition.
+Like, that is synchronous's definition.
 Something that's really
-Asynchronous would be something like:
+*Asynchronous* would be something like:

-    this.trigger("something"); << It could run here
+    this.trigger("something"); << the trigger could run here

     this.whenSet("something", function(){}); << This will run after trigger.

     this.trigger("something"); << OR here, it doesn't matter.

 Well, this library does that.
 It actually does.
 Fancy that.
-We aren't just pretending here.
+We aren't just pretending to be asynchronous here and then spending all our time taking instagram like pics for gravatar with a $5,000 camera.

+I'm doing actual work.
+I know, what the fuck, right?

 ## API